DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Systematic error budget

 The effective model used to fit the data is defined by:

 where $s_p$ is a free parameter, $\mathrm{Poly}$ is a polynomial function of third order\footnote{We adopted a form of $c_{-5}k^{-5} + c_{-3}k^{-3} + c_{-2}k^{-2}$ for the power spectrum to get a smooth template.}, $X$ is either the power spectrum or the correlation function.
-The first term corresponds to the template correction that complements the weighting scheme and the second term corresponds to the mode removal correction that corrects for any remaining systematic effect caused by the imaging weighting method itself.
+The third term corresponds to the mode removal correction for angular integral constraints associated with the weighting scheme and the second term corresponds to the polynomial template correction that corrects for any remaining systematic effect caused by the imaging weighting method itself.
+The level of added noise and large scale angular modes removal depends on the regression method used and in order to estimate it, we look at the difference between with and without weights in the mocks.
+For a more detailed description of these effects, we refer the reader to section 10.1.2 of \cite{DESI2024.II.KP3}.

-The polynomial template correction is determined for each multipole by plotting $P^{\mathrm{data}}_{\mathrm{weight}} - P^{\mathrm{data}}_{\mathrm{noweight}}$ as a function of $k$.
+The polynomial template correction is determined for each multipole by plotting $(P^{\mathrm{data}}_{\mathrm{weight}} - P^{\mathrm{data}}_{\mathrm{noweight}}) - (P^{\mathrm{mock}}_{\mathrm{weight}} - P^{\mathrm{mock}}_{\mathrm{noweight}})$ as a function of $k$.
 The second correction for mode removal is directly computed from the mocks.
 Both effects are illustrated in \cref{fig:im-syst-ELG} for the ELG sample.
 We implement this effective model in \texttt{desilike} and we validate it on uncontaminated \texttt{Abacus-2} mocks for the ELG to make sure adding those corrections does not bias the cosmological results.
 In particular, we tested different priors on the free parameter $s_p$ and showed its impact on the cosmological parameters.
 For more information about the imaging systematic effect and its mitigation for \desidrone\ Full-Shape galaxy two-point clustering analysis, we refer the reader to our supporting paper \cite{KP5s6-Zhao}.